awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/S3ObjectLambdaFunction/README.md

 11. Validate Lambda in AWS Console.
 ![step-10](images/step-10.png)

-12. Update the Permission, Navigate to the Permission and go to IAM by clicking the Role name Link.
+12. Navigate to the Permission and go to IAM by clicking the Role name Link.
 ![step-11](images/step-11.png)

 13. Update the Permission with "AmazonS3ObjectLambdaExecutionRolePolicy".